HiRoFa/spidermonkey_runtime/README.md

 # a word on compiling

-Currently i have only compiled this on and for a 64 bit linux machine (i use openSUSE)
+Currently I have only compiled this on and for a 64 bit linux machine (I use openSUSE)

-Besides rust (duh) you'll the following packages to compile the mozjs crate
+Besides rust (duh) you'll need to install the following packages to compile the mozjs crate

 * gcc-7
 * autoconf2.13